DevExpress-Examples/reporting-asp-net-core-standalone-parameters-panel/README.md

 The application includes two pages: one with the standalone Report Options Panel and the other with the DevExpress Document Viewer.
 Both pages load the same sample report.

 The report is a list of invoices from the Northwind database.
-It includes parameters created with our Visual Studio Report Designer – parameters that are used to filter the report data.
+It includes parameters created with our Visual Studio Report Designer – parameters that are used to filter report data.

 Parameter Panel layout is created in code in the report class constructor using the [ParameterPanelFluentBuilder](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Parameters.ParameterPanelFluentBuilder) class .

 A model for the standalone Report Parameters Panel component is created in the **ParametersPanel** controller action on the server.
-The model contains a report instance with necessary layout information, which is subsequently retrieved by the standalone Report Parameters Panel.
-Parameter Panel layout information is stored  in the [XtraReport.ParameterPanelLayoutItems](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ParameterPanelLayoutItems) collection.
+The model contains a report instance with necessary layout information (which is subsequently retrieved by the standalone Report Parameters Panel).
+Parameters Panel layout information is stored in the [XtraReport.ParameterPanelLayoutItems](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ParameterPanelLayoutItems) collection.

-Client-side JavaScript code adds an Export button to the standalone Report Parameter Panel component.
+Client-side JavaScript code adds an Export button to the standalone Report Parameters Panel component.
 When the user clicks the button, a request to the **ExportReport** controller action is executed, and the resulting PDF file is sent to the client.

 ## Files to Review